ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 1. Click **Go to vCenter** icon at the top of the web page and then **Hosts and Clusters**.
 2. Click **Datastores** under the **Related Object** tab.
 Click the **Create a new datastore** icon.
-3. On the **New Datastore** screen, select the location of the datastore (your ESXi host) and click **Next**.
+3. On the **New Datastore** screen, select the location of the WMware datastore (your ESXi host) and click **Next**.
 4. On the **Type** screen, select **NFS**, and click **next**.
-5. On the **Name and configuration** screen, enter the name that you want to call the datastore.
+5. On the **Name and configuration** screen, enter the name that you want to call the WMware datastore.
 Additionally, enter the host name of the NFS server.
 Using the FQDN for the NFS server produces the best traffic distribution to the underlying server.
 IP address is also valid but used less frequently and only in specific instances.
 Enter the folder name in the form of /foldername.
-6. On the **Host accessibility** screen, select one or more hosts that you want to mount the NFS datastore on and click **next**.
+6. On the **Host accessibility** screen, select one or more hosts that you want to mount the NFS WMware datastore on and click **next**.
 7. Review the inputs on the next screen and click **Finish**.
 8. Repeat for any additional {{site.data.keyword.filestorage_short}} volumes.

-**Note**: It is {{site.data.keyword.BluSoftlayer_full}}’s recommendation that FQDN names be used to connect to the datastore.
+**Note**: It is {{site.data.keyword.BluSoftlayer_full}}’s recommendation that FQDN names be used to connect to the WMware datastore.
 Using direct IP addressing may bypass the load-balancing mechanism that is provided by using FQDN.
 To use the IP address instead of the FQDN run the following command to obtain the IP address.

   - `ping <host name of the endurance/performance array>`
   - From an ESXi host: